-University of Texas graduate students are invited to apply for The Patricia Witherspoon Research Award to offset costs associated with conducting original research in the areas of public service, government, community service, civic life, citizenship, or politics.
+The University of Texas at Austin graduate students are invited to apply for The Patricia Witherspoon Research Award to offset costs associated with conducting original research in the areas of public service, government, community service, civic life, citizenship, or politics.
 Previous research topics have included faith-based organizations, family policy, immigration, and educational interventions.
 Past award winners have used the funding to pay for focus groups, survey instruments, and other aspects of their research.
-The next application deadline is Tuesday, May 3, 2016.

 - Original research must be conducted in public service, government, civic life, citizenship, or politics.